 Olive Moynihan - Producer

 Olive is the production engine room behind 13.12.
 As an emerging creative producer, Olive is a natural at orchestrating behind the scenes project activities to seamlessly collaborate with the artistic team so to create high quality art.
-Her studies in the Arts and anthropology and her creative partnerships have grounded her with a unique understanding of how art needs to be produced and presented to succeed in opening minds and touching hearts.
-She has been a producer and assistant director of theatre, music and arts shows.
+Her studies in the Arts and her creative partnerships have grounded her with a unique understanding of how art needs to be produced and presented to succeed in opening minds and touching hearts.
+She has been a producer and assistant director of theatre, music and choral productions.

 Sophia Kostava - Co-Producer

 Sophia Kostava is the founding director of social enterprise start-up 'Optimistic Art Projects' (oART).
 She works with artists to nurture projects that create optimistic outcomes and ignite societies’ curiosity and well-being.
 Sophia is a strategist at heart, with a passion for partnering with artists to create cultural assets that are sustainable and have longevity.
 Sophia has an extensive managerial background in both the commercial and not for profit sectors, specialising in strategy, change and project management.
 As co-producer of 13:12 Sophia leverages her unique skill set to bring divergent, new ways of thinking to the strategy and creative concepts while also developing ways to commercialise cultural assets for scalability and ﬁnancial sustainability.